Eris-Totle/Clickstream_Analysis/README.md

 # Behavioral-Data-Analysis

 Exploring more behaviora data analytic concepts on clickstream data.
-A permanent product of behavior, this is an opportunity to consider potential causes of revenue, validity of data on measuring behavior, and predictive value of the presented variables on revenue predicition.
+A permanent product of behavior, a neural network with be applied to this data to predict purchasing likelihood/value.

 ## References